Orroral Valley Tracking Station (former) carpark

 There are species of Funnel Web spiders in this area and it is not unusual for the males to seek out mates.
 Out of habit I always check inside my footwear before putting them on.
 If camping check the ground to make sure you are not camping on top of a females burrow which is obvious if you know what to look for.

-Red Bellied Black snake.
+Lots of snakes during wet periods.
 In December 2016 they were every where at Murrays Gap hunting for food.
 When startled they go under the grass and you can’t see them, but they are still there.
 I walked around a bush and almost stood on this one and luckily I was looking where I was putting my feet.
 I also came upon one in the middle of the trail in a totally different area on my return trip.
 I stopped to get out my tracking poles and the snake put its head up, saw me and rapidly retreated into the long grass.
 The ground was so soft that hikers didn’t create much vibration on the ground to warn snakes that we are approaching

 Typical trail example